mvaudel/early_signs_lab/team/index.md

 {% include section.html background="images/background.jpg" dark=true %}

-Some pictures of the group in action.
+Some pictures of the team in action.

 {% include section.html %}